NadyaNayme/VoiceOfSeren/readme.md

 - See the current Voice of Seren & vote in a consensus for the current voices
 - Automatically contributes data as long as the app is open (can be minimized) when you are in Prif (can opt-out of automatic scanning)
 - Active VoS are in Title Bar (exactly the same as D&D Notifications)
-- Coming Soon: Be alerted when a favorited voice is active!
+- Be alerted when a favorited voice is active!

 ## Privacy Concerns / Data Transparency